johanwilliams/leakomatic_api/README.md

   - Measured in seconds
   - Updates when a flow event completes
   - Helps track water usage patterns

+## Services

+The integration provides the following service:

+- **leakomatic.change_mode**: Change the operating mode of your Leakomatic device
+  - Parameters:
+    - `entity_id`: The entity ID of the Leakomatic device
+    - `mode`: The new mode to set (home, away, or pause)
+  - Example usage in automations or scripts:
+    ```yaml
+    service: leakomatic.change_mode
+    target:
+      entity_id: sensor.leakomatic_mode
+    data:
+      mode: away
+    ```

 ## Supported Languages